The Year Ahead

 Roadshow 4: Futures (curated by CIM) – sessions and activities asking what does the future sound like?

 November 2021 - 'Coventry in the World'

 Coventry is a city which is enriched by the diverse communities that have made their home here.
-The University of Warwick is an internationally significant institution which draws in staff and students from all over the world.
-The focus of our research reaches all around the world too.
-This month we will highlight the global dimensions of what we do at the university.
+At Warwick, we have staff and students from all over the world and our research reaches all around the globe too.
+This month we will bring the world to Coventry, and take Coventry out to the world.